 The Hiram Plan

-Hiram's academic semester is organized by the Hiram Plan.
-Sometimes called the 12–1–3 plan, it’s as unique and special as Hiram students.
+Hiram’s academic semester is organized by the Hiram Plan.
+Sometimes called the 12–3 plan, it’s as unique and as special as our students.

 The Hiram Plan consists of 12 weeks of traditional coursework, a one-week break, followed by a three-week intensive study in a single class.
 According to alumni and students alike, this structure is a near perfect one for fostering student learning and engagement.